SebastienGllmt/VDTime/README.md

 ### API

+Command line args:
+- `--port`: port to use for REST API

+Rest endpoints:
 - `get_desktops(): <Guid, name>[]` - returns all the virtual desktops the user has
 - `get_desktop(): <Guid, name>` - returns the current virtual desktop the user is on
 - `time_on(name): string` - returns the time spent on a specific desktop by name (string)